 Teresa da Silva Lopes is a Professor of International Business and Business History at the Management School, University of York and Director of the Centre for the Evolution of Global Business and Institutions (CEGBI).
+She is the President Elect of the Association of Business Historians (ABH).
 She received her PhD from the University of Reading and was a Post Doctoral Fellow at the Said Business School, University of Oxford.
 She also has an MPhil, MBA and Licenciatura from Universidade Católica Portuguesa.
 She has been a visiting scholar at the University of California Berkeley, Columbia University, and École Polytechnique in Paris.

 She taught previously at Queen Mary, University of London, Brasenose College, University of Oxford and Universidade Católica Portuguesa.
 She is currently a member of the International Network of Interdisciplinary Research in Family Firms (NIRFF), a member of The Centre for Globalisation Research (CGR) at Queen Mary, University of London, a visiting research fellow at Universidade Católica Portuguesa, a research associate of the Centre for International Business History and Centre for Institutional Performance at the University of Reading, and an Associate of the Institute of Railway Studies and Transport History.